blro-ep/ITCNE23-SEM-I/project/README.md

 - Visualizations of the network, security groups and monitoring overview was very helpful for general understanding.<br>
 - The first solution to reading the IP address from generating the Monitoring Instances was only with cloud-init, which still required a bash script.
 Using Jinja templates was the better solution.<br>
 - Through the testing I got to know the stress-ng program, which can be used to generate load on an ec2 instance.<br>
+- Spending a lot of time with Cloudformation and other services was very helpful for the AWS architect exam.<br>
+- AWS docs was very helpful in solving problems.<br>

 **Drop**
 - Stick to the original task and carefully question additional features that are not included in the task.
 These can quickly lead to a great deal of additional work.<br>
 - A solution for the password problem was found using Secret Manager.
 Due to the complexity, there is no integration in IaC.
 The task goes into the backlog.
 A possible solution is documented in [Task-26](https://github.com/blro-ep/ITCNE23-SEM-I/issues/26).<br>
+- opt-in for the AWS Free Tier.
+The costs for the project are not covered by the free tier.<br>
+- optimize the cloudformation templates.
+The templates are very long and complex.
+The templates could be more modular.<br>

 **Try**
 - Prioritize the tasks better and move them to the backlog if necessary.<br>